 Native to Ceylon (Sri Lanka), true cinnamon, Cinnamomum zeylanicum, dates back in Chinese writings to 2800 B.C., and is still known as kwai in the Chinese language today.
 Its botanical name derives from the Hebraic and Arabic term amomon, meaning fragrant spice plant.

-Cardamom, admired as "Queen of Spices" belongs to ginger family Zingiberaceae.
+"Queen of Spices" belongs to ginger family Zingiberaceae.
 It is one of the most exotic and highly priced spices across the globe after Vanilla and Saffron.
 Indian cardamom has a history as old as human civilization.

 Black pepper (Piper nigrum) is a flowering vine in the family Piperaceae, cultivated for its fruit, which is usually dried and used as a spice and seasoning.
 The fruit, known as a peppercorn when dried, is approximately 5 millimetres (0.20 in) in diameter, dark red when fully mature, and, like all drupes, contains a single seed.